Coinbase Cuts 14% Of Workforce In A ‘Harsh’ Reset Amid AI Shift – CEO Says Firm Built To ‘Weather Any Storm’

 Armstrong said on X to employees that the move comes as crypto markets remain volatile and AI is drastically changing productivity for technical and non-technical teams alike, acknowledging his decision might seem “sudden and harsh.”

-Armstrong said the layoffs were part of a broader effort to make Coinbase “emerge from this period leaner, faster, and more efficient for our next phase of growth,” emphasizing flatter organizational structures, fewer management layers, and a greater focus on small, high-impact teams.
-Acknowledging that the “business is still volatile from quarter to quarter,” he assured the firm is “well-positioned to weather any storm.”
+Armstrong added that the layoffs were part of a broader effort to make Coinbase “emerge from this period leaner, faster, and more efficient for our next phase of growth,” emphasizing flatter organizational structures, fewer management layers, and a greater focus on small, high-impact teams.

 COIN stock was up over 3% in pre-market trade.
 On Stocktwits, retail sentiment around COIN remained in the ‘neutral’ zone, while chatter rose to ‘high’ from ‘normal’ levels over the past day.
+JPMorgan (JPM) analyst Kenneth Worthington boosted Coinbase's price target to $290 from $252, maintaining an 'Overweight' rating on the stock.
+At the current price of $206, an upside of over 40%.

 Read also: Coinbase Teams Up With Kemet To Power ‘Everything Exchange’ For Institutional Traders